surniaulula/wpsso-merchant-return-policy/README.md

 <p><strong>E-Commerce Plugin Optional:</strong></p>

-<p>WooCommerce is suggested but not required - the WPSSO Merchant Return Policy Manager add-on can also provide return policy markup for custom product pages.</p>
+<p>WooCommerce is suggested but not required - the WPSSO Schema Merchant Return Policy Manager add-on can also provide return policy markup for custom product pages.</p>

 <!-- /about -->